 PP – Polypropylene

 Polypropylene plastic is a tough, lightweight and versatile plastic that has excellent heat‑resistance qualities.
 It serves as a barrier against moisture, grease and chemicals and keeps products fresh.
 PP is also commonly used for disposable diapers, plastic bottle tops, dairy containers, potato chip bags, straws, packing tape and rope.
-Products made using LDPE plastic are reusable, but not always recyclable.
-Check locally to see if they are accepting LDPE plastic items for recycling.
+Products made using PP plastic are reusable, but not always recyclable.
+Check locally to see if they are accepting PP plastic items for recycling.
 Polypropylene is recyclable and is used to make landscaping border stripping, battery cases, brooms, bins and trays.
 Note that foiled polypropylene bags are not recyclable.

 PP is also considered safe for reuse & should be recycled.